 - Submit valid documentation of DC residence.

 To be enrolled in any public school in DC, a parent, guardian, custodian, or other primary caregiver (OPC) must provide documents to the enrolling school.
 The enrolling person must show documentation that verifies proof of DC residency for each student assigned to or wishing to attend a traditional public or public charter school in the District.
 The DC Residency Verification Form must be completed and supporting documentation provided (along with a physical presence in the District) in order to establish residency.
 Enrollment and residency verification is completed directly with the enrolling school.
 Contact the enrolling school for all required forms and submission guidance.

 The following items are accepted documentation of DC residency:

 Verify through the Office of Tax and Revenue (OTR).
 Re-enrolling families/students are often able to verify residency using OTR residency verification process.
-The person enrolling the student or the adult student must have paid taxes in DC during the previous fiscal year and have the student’s Social Security number.
+The enrolling person must have paid taxes in DC during the previous fiscal year and have the student’s Social Security number.
 The student must be re-enrolling in the same local education agency and enrolling in grades K-12.
 Login to the system at ossedctax.com.
-Your information will then be sent directly to your school.
+If successful, your verification will then be available for your school to confirm.

 There may be extenuating circumstances that prevent a parent, guardian, custodian, OPC or adult student from producing approved residency verification documents.
 In such cases, the family can request that the school conduct a home visit to verify residency.